salzmanlab-admin/DEEPEST-Fusion/README.md

 # Scripts for implementing Sequence Bloom Trees for an RNA-Seq database

 All scripts needed for implementing Sequence Bloom Tree (SBT) filters for an RNA-Seq database can be found in this github repository: https://github.com/elehnertSBG/SBT-Apps.
 Mor information on the SBT algorithm and the order in which the SBT CWL scripts should be run can be found in the original SBT manual: https://www.cs.cmu.edu/~ckingsf/software/bloomtree/sbt-manual.pdf

+# Contact

+If you have any questions, please contact either Roozbeh Dehghannasiri (rdehghan@stanford.edu) or Milos Jordanski (milos.jordanski@stanford.edu).